lmoretr/hello-world/README.md

 # hello-world
-Oh Lord almighty, and the power of love!
+Oh Lord almighty, and the power of love! for those who believe will be loved